Mario and the gang hit the links of the Mushroom Kingdom!

 The first two courses in Toadstool Tour are just typical golf courses.
 They’re a good introduction and lets you get used to the core mechanics.
 The third and fourth courses knock things up a bit with more themed areas with bigger hills, more islands and the like.
 These then require you to get used to hitting the ball in crazier ways, using spin to make sure the ball doesn’t plummet into the ocean or making risky bounces – I was able to skim the ball on the water and land it onto a beach right near the green once.

 But the final two courses are where things really pick up.
 On top of being really difficult, they also have a ton of fancy gimmicks.
-Bob-boms explode if you hit them, flower beds hide pikmin, mushrooms will make the ball bounce and if you get the ball into a warp pipe, it will come out elsewhere on the course, which if done right can help you skip portions of the course.
+Bob-ombs explode if you hit them, flower beds hide pikmin, mushrooms will make the ball bounce and if you get the ball into a warp pipe, it will come out elsewhere on the hole, which if done right can help you skip portions for a lower score.
 These courses are challenging but very regarding, and the amount of features packed into them are what elevates this above the N64 game.

 There are also plenty of extra things to do, such as a puzzle mode where you have to get the ball through rings while still maintaining par on the course, a mode where you can only use each club once, a coin challenge and even a bonus course that only has par 3 holes on it.
 There’s a ton to it and it’s wonderful to play, one of the great golf games.